danielang2020/ats/README.md

 - nosql store config info
 - request parameters must be checked strongly
 - before production, list all points that should be monitored, every monitor has automatically handle as possible as we can.
-- every resources(cpu、memory、disk、config data、user data) should have lifespan.
+- every resources(cpu、memory、disk、config data、user data) should have lifecycle.
 - every domain services communication by event should be tolerated reboot.
 After that, data will not lose.
 - checking web by google Lighthouse and pagespeed; webpagetest
 - every microservice communicate by service mesh(sidecar)